 - Once you pull an underdone loaf out of the oven and the middle sinks, it’s too late to fix it.
 The end pieces will still be delicious, but the center will be raw or undercooked.
 Been there, done that.
 I also note the cooking time after making a recipe for the first time.
 It will remind me of what timing worked with my oven.

 - PRO-Tip: Start checking when you begin smelling the delicious aroma of your bread.
 Maybe 5 minutes before you think it will be cooked.
 If it’s not done, check again in 5-10 minutes depending on how underdone your quick bread is.

 Mixing Your Quick Bread Batter

-- Muffins and quick breads should not be over-mixed.
+- Muffins and quick bread should not be over-mixed.
 In muffins, you’ll see a pointed top versus a rounded dome.
-Tunnels will also be visible throughout both the muffins and breads.
+Tunnels will also be visible throughout both the muffins and bread.
 So do not use an electric mixer to blend in the flour, but instead use a wooden spoon or rubber spatula and mix just until the dry ingredients are combined.

 - Typically, you’ll whisk together the dry ingredients in a bowl and whisk together the wet ingredients in another bowl.
 Then the wet ingredients are mixed into the dry.

 - Scrape the batter into the prepared pan and level it out a bit with an offset spatula.

 - Bake and enjoy every morsel of this Southern Peach Bread!!

 PRO-Tip: If you don’t have dark brown sugar in your pantry, you can make your own.
 Just mix 1 tablespoon of molasses with 1 cup of light brown sugar.
 Voila!
 You have dark brown sugar.